inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 Creating VLAN policies
 ~~~~~~~~~~~~~~~~~~~~~~

+**TODO** what are VLAN policies?

+**TODO** how to add policy submodule?

+**TODO** what it is, where it is and how to add it

+In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, based on incoming and outgoing interfaces.
+The policies can be configured in the :ned:`VlanPolicyLayer` submodule.
+The VLAN policy layer is a submodule of the bridging layer in :ned:`EthernetSwitch`:

+**TODO** what is the bridging layer and defaults ?

+:ned:`EthernetSwitch` does not have a VLAN policy layer by default.
+To add it, the ``vlanPolicy`` submodule's type needs to be specified.

 The :ned:`VlanPolicyLayer` module can filter packets based on VLAN tags, and modify VLAN tags on packets.
 It is an optional submodule of :ned:`EthernetSwitch`.
 Here is the VLAN policy layer submodule inside an :ned:`EthernetSwitch`:

 .. figure:: media/switch2.png